Insights

 Inheriting Assets

-Death is considered a taxing event, and when ownership of an asset changes, it usually triggers a capital gains tax (CGT) event.
-However, Australian tax law provides some relief from CGT in the case of death.
-In most instances, a capital gain or loss arising from death is disregarded unless the asset is transferred to:
+Death is considered a taxable event, often triggering a capital gains tax (CGT) event when ownership of an asset changes.
+However, the CGT liability applies to the deceased’s estate rather than the beneficiaries, and Australian tax law provides relief in certain circumstances.
+Generally, capital gains or losses arising from a death are disregarded unless the asset is transferred to:

-The CGT exemption applies when the asset is passed to the deceased’s legal personal representative (i.e., executor) or a beneficiary of the estate, as long as these entities are not on the list above.
-Once the asset has been transferred, the beneficiary becomes responsible for managing any tax consequences when the asset is eventually sold.
+The CGT exemption applies when the asset passes to the deceased’s legal personal representative (executor) or a beneficiary, provided these are not on the list above.
+The estate, not the beneficiary, manages any tax implications at the point of transfer.

 Inheriting Shares